-Providence College is a private, religious school in an suburban setting in Providence, Rhode Island.
+Providence College is a private, religious school in a suburban setting in Providence, Rhode Island.
 Providence College was founded in 1917 and now enrolls around 4,737 students per year year, including 4,245 undergraduates.
 Providence College offers housing for up to 3,160 students.
 Most students live in off campus housing, and 90% of students spend their weekends on campus.

 |Early Action Acceptance Rate||59%|

 Different people have different ideas about what makes a "good" school.
 Admissions criteria, acceptance rate and average GPA are good indicators of how competitive an institution is.

 Let's take a closer look at these factors to get a clearer sense of what Providence College offers and if the college might be the right college for you.

 Providence College is moderately difficult to get into.
 Around 58% of applicants get into Providence College each year.
 Out of 11,129 applications received in 2022, 6,453 students were offered admission.

 Retention refers to the number of students that stay enrolled at a school over time.
 Retention measures how satisfied students are with their school experience, and if they have the support necessary to succeed in college.

 Out of all the first-year, full-time undergrads who start at Providence College, around 92% come back the next year.
 Providence Collegehas a six year graduation rate of 89 for undergrads.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.